INDAPlus21/azeezd-assembly/README.md

 # Azeez Daoud - Assembly Language - VIVEC
-Named after the Lord Vivec (one of the God-kings of Morrowind).
+Named after the Lord Vivec, one of the God-kings of Morrowind.
+(Don't judge me, I was listening to The Elder Scrolls OST while doing this assignment).

+# Compiling and Running (Emulated)
+Currently running can be done through cargo.

+- For compiling do `cargo run c yourSourceFile.viv`
+- For running do `cargo run r yourexecuteable.viv`
+- For compiling and running do `cargo run cr yourSourceFile.viv`

+NOTE!
+There are no error-checking as of this commit!

 # Registers
 There are two sets of registers, **Directly** and **Indirectly** Manipulated Registers (DMR and IMR).
 There are 2 DMRs and 15+1 IMRs ($0 is constant).